JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **On October 15, 1794, the first silver dollar coins were released to be circulated to the public**.
+And here is a just a random fact -  **Soaking beans for twelve hours in water before they are cooked can reduce flatulence caused by beans**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)